pikvm/pikvm/README.md

 - **v2** platform is the most modern implementation supporting all the features of Pi-KVM.
 It is designed to work with **Raspberry Pi 4 and ZeroW** (but we recommend using 4 because ZeroW is very slow).

 **Basic hardware**
-- Raspberry Pi 2 or 3
+- Raspberry Pi 2, 3, 4 or ZeroW
 - MicroSD card
 - Raspberry Pi power supply 3A